 How can I protect myself?

 - Not sharing items that have touched someone else’s mouth, such as cups, bottles, cigarettes, lip balm, and spoons and forks;

 - Getting vaccinated against meningococcal disease.

 - Check with your health care provider about which meningococcal vaccines you need.

 - MCV4 vaccine protects against four deadly types of meningitis.
-If you have not received a dose since your 16th birthday, make sure to get it now.
+If you have not received this vaccine since your 16th birthday, get it now.

 - MenB vaccine protects against the most common cause of bacterial meningitis among teens and young adults.
-In recent years Men B outbreaks have occurred at UC Santa Barbara, the University of Oregon, and Princeton University.
-Ask your doctor if you should get it.
+In recent years, Men B outbreaks have happened at University of California Santa Barbara, the University of Oregon, and Princeton University.
+Ask your doctor if you should get this vaccine.